graffitilogic/KeyScanner/README.md

 These Probably aren't the Droids You're Looking For.

+Speaking of looking for things...
+I was thinking on the [BTC32 Puzzle](https://privatekeys.pw/faq#puzzle) about alternate searching algorithms, potential weaknesses in the RNG, alternative GPU solutions as alternatives to the scalar point multiplcation, ML solutions for discoverying patterns or anti-patterns that could lead to deterministic brute force exploits.

+Motivation & considerations:

+Myself, I have an unrecoverable wallet with a fraction of a btc from ~2012.
+Laptop hard drive failure.
+Attempted a clean-room-ish physical reconstruction of the drive but many sectors were corrupted in the failure.

+POSIT:
+Many of the abandoned wallets on the blockchain were based on Private Keys generated from very early openSSL (.98h) builds.

+Theory:
+Could there be exploits to recover my key based on BN_Rand_Range and contemporary platform limitations?

+Test:
+I generated a billion keys using from-the-era hardware and OSs and did analysis looking for grouping anomalies in the set.
+Even early openSSL         builds seem to have done a good job of stirring the pool between requests and using perfcounters to approximate random seeds and re-stirring parms.

+CONCLUSION: I don't think there is anything here.
+My BTC private key from that time is lost.
+At least it wasn't life-changing money.

+During the course of the above experiment, I did run into some interesting behaviors in the bn_rand_range when the range is a fraction of the order of G.  Call it a.. overwrap that seemed to defeat the distribution uniforminity, somewhat.
+Researching this behavior, I ran into the BTC32 Puzzle Transactions.
+A set of deterministically generated private keys, funded with a fraction of BTC equal to the bitlength of the key.
+As of the time of this writing, the 64bit puzzle block hasn't been solved after (years) of effort in the community.
+The 0 and 5 keys have exposed public keys, which open up Pollard Rho, Baby-Step/Giant-Step exploits but keys 64,66,67,68,69,71 and so fourth remain pure bruteforce metrics for algorithm testing.

+The point of this project is to build out flexible test scenarios to poke at the Puzzle 64 problem.
+Puzzle 64 is a key in the range of 8000000000000000:ffffffffffffffff.
+18,438,744,073,709,551,615 keys are in the range.
+Assuming a single RTX 3090 could solve at 1.8 Billion Keys per second, it would take that card 118,561 days to traverse the keyspace.
+Almost 325 years!
+If you had 255 cards running with no hashrate lost and collaborative overlap, it would take 1.27 years.
+You'd spend $275k in electricity for the chance to crack 0.64BTC in a ~year and it gets exponentially more difficult with each bit length in difficulty.

+Imagine the security implications of this wasn't the case, though.
+I'm not just referring to btc, either.
+ECC brute force shortcuts would have a tremendous impact on information security and you better believe this is an area of study for bad actors and white hates, alike.

+..and.. that long winded intro is why I'm fascinated by this area of research:  The impact of emerging capabilities of GPUs, Machine Learning, Quantum Stepping algorithms and predictive modeling on communications security.

-This is heavily based on experiments from [BitCrack](https://github.com/brichard19/BitCrack) by [brichard19](https://github.com/brichard19) and includes quality of life improvements from [BitCrack2](https://github.com/secp8x32/BitCrack2) by [secpk8x32](https://github.com/secp8x32)
+This is heavily based on experiments from [BitCrack](https://github.com/brichard19/BitCrack) by [brichard19](https://github.com/brichard19) and includes quality of life improvements contributed from [BitCrack2](https://github.com/secp8x32/BitCrack2) by [secpk8x32](https://github.com/secp8x32)

 Anything clever here probably came from those guys, show them some love.
-Anything hackneyed and bullshit probably came from me screwing around.
+Anything hackneyed and bs probably came from me, throwing things against the wall.
 This is CUDA only, sorry.
-My boring-ass real job keeps me pretty busy so multi-platform isn't in the cards for a hobby project atm.
+My boring real job keeps me pretty busy so multi-platform isn't in the cards for this hobby project atm.

 This is highly experimental and fluid, in testing the lower puzzle blocks I definitely see there are some issues to resolve and I'm working through them.